This post includes affiliate links.

 Lovely Couples Mitten to Hold Hands in Cold Weather

-There are three hearts on the Smitten Mitten, from a large to a very small heart which are made with the surface crochet.
+There are three hearts on the hand holding Smitten Mitten, from a large to a very small heart which are made with the surface crochet.
 I have created a video to teach you how I created it.

 And if you look at all my pictures, you can also see that the Smitten Mitten is also ideal for just one person to warm their hands.